 What is the difference between the carve-out and inclusive methods?

 The carve-out method excludes the subservice organisation's controls from the service organisation's system description and the service auditor's examination.
 The user auditor must separately evaluate the subservice organisation's controls.
-The inclusive method includes the subservice organisation's controls in the description and examination, producing a more comprehensive report.
+The inclusive method includes the subservice organisation's controls in the description and examination, producing a more complete report.
 The carve-out method is more prevalent because subservice organisations are often reluctant to open up to another auditor's testing.

 What are complementary user entity controls (CUECs)?